 Any young adult in a 'staying put' arrangement who is gets income from a wage or benefits will be expected to contribute a sum to the 'staying put' carer towards their maintenance and to the rent.
-This will need to be discussed on an individual basis and arrangements confirmed within the 'staying put' living together agreement.
+This will need to be discussed on an individual basis and arrangements confirmed within the 'staying put' living together agreement, but as a guide this should generally be 20% of their received income.
 This will be deducted from the allowance paid to the foster carer.

 Where a young person is not eligible to claim benefits as they have no access to public funds, AfC will pay the subsistence allowance to the young person (as set out in eligibility criteria) via the social worker or personal advisor.
-Again, they should make a contribution to the foster carer.
+Again, they should make a contribution to the foster carer of 20% of the allowance.
 This will be deducted from the allowance paid to the foster carer.
 Your social worker or personal advisor can provide you with the AfC 'staying put' policy.